Our learning is structured around these key areas:

-It works in partnership with the Regional Support Team (RST), which is made up of paid employees of ICE, headed by the regional director.
+It works in partnership with the Regional Support Team (RST), which is staffed by a regional director and regional coordinator.

-The board - through its various branches and groups, and with RST's support - organises a programme of events for ICE members of the throughout the East of England.
+TThe board, through its county branches and the RST, organises events for ICE members in the East of England.

 Our Cambridgeshire branch represents around 650 ICE members.
 It arranges learned society events, which are usually held in Cambridge.

 The Cambridgeshire Branch welcomes new members to the committee and anyone interested in joining should contact the Joint Chairs, Dongfang Liang, or Nilton Valentim.

 Essex is one of the largest of the six East of England branches, representing around 900 members.
 The committee organises most Essex Branch events and aims to meet bi-monthly in Chelmsford.

 The Essex Branch welcomes new members to the committee, and anyone interested in joining should contact the Chair, Alice Ward.